2016 AUTHOR LECTURE SERIES

 Jane Mayer's groundbreaking book on political money and influence, Dark Money: The Hidden History of the Billionaires Behind the Rise of the Radical Right, has topped the New York Times' best-seller list.
 The New York Review of Books calls it "absolutely necessary reading for anyone who wants to make sense of our politics.
 Mayer is telling the epic story of America in our time.
 It is a triumph of investigative reporting, perhaps not surprising for a journalist who has won most of the awards her profession has to offer."
 A New Yorker writer for over 20 years, her book Dark Money is essential reading in understanding politics today.
 Mayer's previous book, The Dark Side: The Inside Story of How the War on Terror Turned Into a War on American Ideals, was also a New York Times bestseller.

-Pulitzer Prize winning author Tony Horwitz will interview Jane Mayer.
+Pulitzer Prize winning author Tony Horwitz interviewed Jane Mayer.